Line of various chairs of wood, metal, and upholstery on gray studio backdrop

 Trade schools

-Also known as technical or vocational school, trade school is another option that takes less time and costs significantly less than a four-year college or university.
+Also known as a technical or vocational school, trade schools are another option that takes less time and costs significantly less than a four-year college or university.
 This educational path is a great choice for students who want to learn skills for certain jobs like electrician, mechanic, plumber, dental hygienist, and more.
 A trade school’s curriculum is more streamlined and less general than those at community colleges, as it prepares students for specific careers with practical courses and hands-on training through apprenticeships.
 If you don’t plan to transfer to a four-year college and are more interested in diving right into the working world after completing your program, trade school could be the right choice for you.

 Public four-year colleges and universities

 This is pretty straightforward: For public colleges, you apply right out of high school and pick your classes accordingly, usually declaring a major by the end of the second year.
 Universities are diverse, offer a variety of classes, have an enthralling campus life, and offer a competitive, stimulating environment.
 An example of a four-year public university is UCLA.
-However, universities in the University of California system and other public colleges often only offer need-based financial aid, so unless you qualify for that type of aid, these types of universities are definitely more expensive than community college or trade school.
+However, universities in the University of California system and other public colleges often only offer need-based financial aid, so unless you qualify for that type of aid, these types of universities are definitely more expensive than community colleges or trade schools.
 Additionally, you’ll need to pay for room and board for at least your first year, then find a place to live yourself if you don’t want to stay on campus all four years.
 At universities, there are also both undergraduate and graduate programs; anyone fresh from high school or in their mid-20s or older may be in your classes or on campus.
 Such a diverse group of people may be beneficial to your education.
-Obviously, price may be a con to some families.
-It’s something you’ll have to weigh yourself: saving money or opening yourself upto more opportunities.
+Obviously, the price may be a con to some families.
+It’s something you’ll have to weigh yourself: saving money or opening yourself up to more opportunities.
 How beneficial will saving money be to your future?
 Will more opportunities be more beneficial?

 Related: 6 Factors to Find Your Best-Fit Public College